xen-troops/meta-xt-prod-devel-rpi5/README.md

 ## Features and Tasks

-The following list shows the list of features already implemented and plans for the future release:
+The following section lists features that have already been implemented and plans for the future releases:

 ### Features implemented in Release v0.3

- * add CAN support to DomD
+ * Add CAN support to DomD
- * fix console for Raspberry PI 5 1.1 revision boards
+ * Fix console for Raspberry PI 5 1.1 revision boards
- * reorganize the build
+ * Reorganize the build

 ### TODO

- * enable scmi server in ARM-TF and port reset and pinctrl drivers;
+ * Enable the SCMI server in ARM-TF and port the reset and pinctrl drivers;
- * implement pinctrl-scmi protocol server in ARM-TF;
+ * Implement the pinctrl-scmi protocol server in ARM-TF;
- * implementation of the SCMI support in Zephyr for reset;
+ * Implementation of the SCMI support in Zephyr for reset;
- * integration of the SCMI Mediator support in xen.
-This will allow different domains to access resources;
+ * Integration of the SCMI Mediator support in Xen, allowing different domains to access resources;
- * add SCMI-Agent permissions support to ARM-TF and Xen SCMI Mediator;
+ * Add SCMI-Agent permissions support to ARM-TF and the Xen SCMI Mediator;
- * backport pinctrl-scmi driver from master to the Raspberry PI 5 Linux kernel;
+ * Backport the pinctrl-scmi driver from master to the Raspberry PI 5 Linux kernel;
- * configure Linux Kernel (in DomD) to use set resets and pinctrl;
+ * Configure the Linux kernel (in DomD) to use set resets and pinctrl;
- * add wlan support to DomD.
+ * Ddd WLAN support to DomD.
 This requires SCMI to share pinctrl access.

 ## Wiki
 Link to the wiki pages:
 [wiki](https://github.com/xen-troops/meta-xt-rpi5/wiki)

-## Known issues
+## Known Issues
-1. Sometime rpi boot firmware files are not deployed during build.
-In this case rpi-bootfiles, rpi-config and rpi-cmdline recipes should be cleaned with yocto command:
+1. Sometimes, RPi boot firmware files are not deployed during the build.
+In this case, rpi-bootfiles, rpi-config and rpi-cmdline recipes should be cleaned using the Yocto command:
 ```
 cd yocto
 . poky/oe-init-build-env build-domd